-- (1) A VASP licensee who intends to exchange a virtual asset must apply to the Commissioner for his or her approval. - (2) The VASP licensee must, in making an application under subsection (1), provide: - (a) the location of the virtual asset exchange; and - (b) the nature of the access of users to the virtual asset exchange; and - (c) the types of virtual assets that may be traded on the virtual assets exchange; and - (d) the restriction on the types of virtual assets that may be traded on the virtual assets exchange; and - (e) the listing of virtual assets, including issues relating to filing reports and providing net worth; and - (f) the information on mechanisms for identifying and managing conflicts of interest; and - (g) the price discovery mechanism designed to detect and prevent price manipulation and other unfair trading activities; and - (h) information to clients in relation to the operation of virtual asset exchange, including disclosure relating to theft or loss of assets and any related insurance obligations; and
+- (1) A VASP licensee who intends to exchange a virtual asset must apply to the Commissioner for his or her approval. - (2) The VASP licensee must, in making an application under subsection (1), provide: - (a) the location of the virtual asset exchange; and - (b) the nature of the access of users to the virtual asset exchange; and - (c) the types of virtual assets that may be traded on the virtual assets exchange; and - (d) the restriction on the types of virtual assets that may be traded on the virtual assets exchange; and - (e) the listing of virtual assets, including issues relating to filing reports and providing net worth; and - (f) the information on mechanisms for identifying and managing conflicts of interest; and - (g) the price discovery mechanism designed to detect and prevent price manipulation and other unfair trading activities; and - (h) information to clients in relation to the operation of virtual asset exchange, including disclosure relating to theft or loss of assets and any related insurance obligations; and - (i) the information on monitoring and supervising trading activities on the virtual assets exchange, including actions concerning the freezing and suspension of trading of virtual assets; and

-- the information on monitoring and supervising trading activities on the virtual assets exchange, including actions concerning the freezing and suspension of trading of virtual assets; and - (j) the technologies used in the operation of the virtual assets exchange, including measures relating to the resiliency of the exchange and the security measures in place to safeguard the exchange; and - (k) the clearing and settlement process in relation to transactions between the sellers and purchaser of virtual assets; and - (l) the financing in relation to the purchase of virtual assets; and - (m) any other necessary control measures to safeguard the integrity of the virtual asset exchange and protect the interest of persons investing on the exchange; and - (n) the measures for the facilitation and protection of virtual assets trading on a virtual assets exchange; and - (o) any other additional requirements the Commissioner may consider necessary. - (3) The Commissioner must, in considering an application under subsection (1), be satisfied that: - (a) the VASP licensee has provided all the information required under subsection (2); and - (b) the VASP licensee has provided the operation details for the exchange of the virtual asset by listing issuance of securities that are virtual assets; and - (c) the VASP licensee has the appropriate organisation, managerial and financial resources to ensure the proper operation of the virtual assets exchange; and - (d) the VASP license has adequate measures to monitor and mitigate any risks relating to the operation of the virtual assets exchange; and - (e) the exchange is not against public interest.
+- (j) the technologies used in the operation of the virtual assets exchange, including measures relating to the resiliency of the exchange and the security measures in place to safeguard the exchange; and - (k) the clearing and settlement process in relation to transactions between the sellers and purchaser of virtual assets; and - (l) the financing in relation to the purchase of virtual assets; and - (m) any other necessary control measures to safeguard the integrity of the virtual asset exchange and protect the interest of persons investing on the exchange; and - (n) the measures for the facilitation and protection of virtual assets trading on a virtual assets exchange; and - (o) any other additional requirements the Commissioner may consider necessary. - (3) The Commissioner must, in considering an application under subsection (1), be satisfied that: - (a) the VASP licensee has provided all the information required under subsection (2); and - (b) the VASP licensee has provided the operation details for the exchange of the virtual asset by listing issuance of securities that are virtual assets; and - (c) the VASP licensee has the appropriate organisation, managerial and financial resources to ensure the proper operation of the virtual assets exchange; and - (d) the VASP license has adequate measures to monitor and mitigate any risks relating to the operation of the virtual assets exchange; and - (e) the exchange is not against public interest. - (4) To avoid doubt, only a licensee with a licence D or licence D.4 may apply for the exchange of a virtual asset.